ilg-physics-ucsb/physics6-manual/6AL/Rotation/Rotation.md

 ## Procedure

-1) The three grooves in the turntable hub have radii of 1.5, 2.0 and 2.5 cm.
-Record the radius of the one we will use, $2.5 cm$.
+1) The three grooves in the turntable hub have radii of $1.5$, $2.0$ and $2.5$ cm.
+Record the radius of the one we will use, $2.5$ cm.
 This will be your lever arm r.

 :::Question
 What effect does the diameter of the string have?
 :::

 2) We will select and record six test masses (one at a time).
-To each mass, we must add the mass of the hanger, which is $50 g$.
+To each mass, we must add the mass of the hanger, which is $50$ g.

-3) Before we release each mass, we will measure and record its height above the floor.
+3) Before we release each mass, we will measure and record its height of $90$ cm above the floor.

 :::Question
 What level of confidence do you have in this measurement (+/- mm)?